-Before we begin it’s important to remember that your Galaxy S10 battery life will improve over time.
-That’s because when you first get a new phone you use it more than usual, not to mention Samsung’s new software will learn from your usage habits and “optimize battery life based on usage”.
-Then, our tips will improve things further, or prevent problems.
+Before we begin it’s important to remember that your S10 battery life will improve over time.
+That’s because when you first get a new phone you use it more than usual, not to mention Samsung’s software will learn from your usage habits and “optimize battery life based on usage”.
+Then, we’ll help you improve things further, or prevent problems.
+Plus, the recent March and June 2019 Galaxy S10 updates had battery enhancements.
 Let’s get started.

 Check for Apps Using Too Much Battery